dhruvhaldar/NinetyfifthBit_Lander/README.md

         ```

 3.  **Update Environment Variables:**
-    *   Open the `.env` file in the root of your project.
+    *   Open the `.env` file in the root of your project (for local development).
+    *   For deployment (e.g., to Vercel), add these as environment variables in your Vercel project settings (see "Deploying to Vercel" section).
-    *   Copy the values from your Firebase project configuration into the corresponding `NEXT_PUBLIC_FIREBASE_...` variables in the `.env` file.
+    *   Copy the values from your Firebase project configuration into the corresponding `NEXT_PUBLIC_FIREBASE_...` variables:
         *   `NEXT_PUBLIC_FIREBASE_API_KEY`
         *   `NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN`
         *   `NEXT_PUBLIC_FIREBASE_PROJECT_ID`